 As you can see, the only grass that 2,4-D can kill is nutgrass.
 The rest is just a list of broadleaf weeds.

-Does 2, 4-D kill crabgrass?
+Does 2, 4-D Kill Crabgrass?

 Crabgrass is a tough grass weed that keeps coming back if not controlled with a strong crabgrass pre-emergent and killer.
 2,4-dichlorophenoxyacetic acid is indicated to kill broadleaf weeds, but not most grass weeds.